PedroBern/react-native-collapsible-tab-view/documentation/README_TEMPLATE.md

 [![MIT License][license-badge]][license]
 [![runs with expo][expo-badge]][expo]

-> Due to time constraints we weren't able to finish the documentation yet.
-You can navigate through the code and examples.
+> This is the `@next` documentation.
+[See the v3 for latest stable version](https://github.com/PedroBern/react-native-collapsible-tab-view/tree/v3).

 - [Expo app](#expo-app)
 - [Demo](#demo)